The Nile river was the serpentine Tree river of life and Tree river of knowledge.

 “I am the resurrection and the life.
 Though you are dead, yet shall ye live.”

 The climate was mild and did not go through extreme temperatures of heat and cold.
 It was, to put it bluntly, a paradise on earth.
-As a result the Egyptians honoured the earth Geb and the Sky Nut, who brought them abundance and prosperity.
+As a result, the Egyptians honored the earth Geb and the Sky Nut, who brought them abundance and prosperity.
 It was heaven on earth.
 If you are looking for the Elysian fields, here they are.

-The temples lining the Nile, the Houses of the “gods,” were painted in brilliant colours that reflected green, blue, yellow, brown, red, the colours of earth and sky.
+The temples lining the Nile, the Houses of the “gods,” were painted in brilliant colors that reflected green, blue, yellow, brown, and red, the colors of earth and sky.
 But also of something else that the Egyptians took for granted – gold, which reflected the life-giving Sun off the buildings.
-Take a look at these exquisite photographs of Neffertari’s tomb and imagine that every single temple that lined the Nile was painted in these colours.
+Take a look at these exquisite photographs of Nefertari’s tomb and imagine that every single temple that lined the Nile was painted in these colors.
 It was a magical wonderland.

 The Egyptians also had something else.
-Music, poetry, prose, and laws that governed the behaviour of the nation.
-As a result they were a gentle people, an honest, caring, giving people, where children and family played a major part in society.
+Music, poetry, prose, and laws governed the behavior of the nation.
+As a result, they were gentle people, honest, caring, and giving people, where children and family played a major part in society.
 Maat, who balanced the scales of justice.
 Here are a few: